rgraziosi-fbk/LSTM-Daemon-Action/README.md

 - Run `cd lstm`
 - Run `python dg_training.py`

+If you get error: KeyError: 9, remove embedded_matix folder and try training again.

 Training generates two folders with two different names:

 - One contains subfolders, one for each hyperparam space search + a csv with the results for each train